 -

-1,035 m completed in 3 drill holes ranging from 309 – 381 m each
+1,035 m completed in 3 drill holes ranging from 309 – 381 m each.

-A summary map and summary table with data for the key intersections of critical metals from the first 21 holes from the first four drill programs at Hecla-Kilmer are provided in the list of maps, figures and core photos on this Project Page.
 The geochemical data were obtained from a sodium peroxide fusion analytical technique designed to optimize the analytical detection for all of the rare earth elements.

 First drill program, November, 2020